 Healthcare brands sometimes must target both patients and businesses, as they may offer GP appointments, as well as health or life insurance, so this must be shown within the brand strategy.

 Take Vitality for example, (who we will revisit below) who offer health, life, and car insurance to individuals, small businesses and corporate organisations.
-Their brand strategy will look different to say Medisave, who are a ecommerce site targeted to larger companies looking for medical equipment.
+Their brand strategy will look different to say Medisave, who are an ecommerce site targeted to larger companies looking for medical equipment.

-However, all healthcare businesses need a brand strategy regardless which should include:
+However, all healthcare businesses need a brand strategy regardless, which should include: